Tech-zon/chotrra/README.md

 # Captian_Katora
-my chotrra form online food order web
+my chotrra form  food order online in web site .these food will deleverd in few secends ...
+After order